lichess-bot-devs/lichess-bot/README.md

 - Leave the `weights` field empty or see LeelaChessZero section for Neural Nets

 ### Engine Configuration
-Besides the above, there are many possible options for configuring the engine for use with lichess-bot.
+Besides the above, there are many possible options within `config.yml` for configuring the engine for use with lichess-bot.

 - `protocol`: Specify which protocol your engine uses.
 Choices are
     1. `"uci"` for the [Universal Chess Interface](http://wbec-ridderkerk.nl/html/UCIProtocol.html)